sayantangkhan/sage-with-packages/README.md

 command.
 The following command runs the Jupyter server on local port 8888 and in the \<notebook-directory\> folder.

   docker run -it --rm --user 1000:$(id -g) --group-add sage-user -v \<notebook-directory\>:/home/sage-user -p 8888:8888 \<container-id\>

+To run this container with podman, you need to run it with the `--privileged` flag to enable write access on the notebook directory.